-"to insist on payment of debt," 1620s, perhaps related to dunnen "to sound, resound, make a din" (c.
+"to insist on payment of debt," 1620s, also as a noun, "agent employed to collect debts," of uncertain origin, perhaps related to Middle English dunnen "to sound, resound, make a din" (c.
 1200, dialectal variant of din), or shortened from dunkirk (c.
-1600) "privateer," a private vessel licensed to attack enemy ships during wartime, from Dunkirk, French port from which they sailed.
+1600) "privateer," a private vessel licensed to attack enemy ships during wartime, from Dunkirk, the French port from which they sailed.
 The oldest theory traces it to a Joe Dun, supposedly a London bailiff famous for catching defaulters.
 Related: Dunned; dunning.
 As a noun from 1620s.

 Old English dunn "dingy brown; dark-colored," perhaps from Celtic (compare Old Irish donn "dark;" Gaelic donn "dull; dark brown; dark;" Welsh dwnn "brownish"), from PIE *donnos, *dusnos "dark."
 As a noun, "dun color," 1560s; as "a dun horse" from late 14c.
 The "horse" meaning is that the figurative expression dun is in the mire "things are at a standstill or deadlocked," which occurs in both Chaucer and Shakespeare.
 Dun also is likely the origin of the surnames Dunn, Dunne, Donne, Dunning, etc.